You Don't Bring Me Flowers

 "You Don't Bring Me Flowers" is a song written by Neil Diamond with Alan and Marilyn Bergman for the daily TV sitcom All That Glitters.
 The song was intended to be the theme song, but Norman Lear, the show's creator, changed the concept of the show and the song was no longer appropriate.
 Diamond then expanded the track from 45 seconds to 3:17, adding instrumental sections and an additional verse.
 The Bergmans contributed to the song's lyrics, which tell the story of two lovers who have drifted apart while they "go through the motions" and heartache of life together.

-In 1977, Diamond released the album I'm Glad You're Here with Me Tonight, which included the track "You Don't Bring Me Flowers" as a solo performance.
-Early in 1978, Barbra Streisand covered the song on her album Songbird.
-These recordings were spliced together by different radio stations, creating unofficial duets, the success of which led to the studio bringing them together for an official duet recording, which reached number one on the Billboard Hot 100 in December 1978.
+Diamond released a solo rendition of the song on his 1977 album I'm Glad You're Here with Me Tonight, and Barbra Streisand covered the solo version for her Songbird album early in 1978.
+These two recordings were spliced together by different radio stations, creating unofficial duets to great success, prompting the two artists into the studio together for an official duet recording, which reached the top of the Billboard Hot 100 in December 1978.

-Duet version created
+Origins of the duet

-The roots of the duet version, as chronicled in myriad Streisand and Diamond biographies, as well as Streisand's Just for the Record... box set, revolve around WAKY (AM) Louisville, KY program director, Gary Guthrie, who spliced the two solo tracks together as a going-away present to his wife, Becky, whom he was in the process of divorcing.
+The roots of the duet version, as chronicled in myriad Streisand and Diamond biographies as well as Streisand's Just for the Record... box set, revolve around WAKY (AM) Louisville, KY, program director, Gary Guthrie, who spliced the two solo tracks together as a going-away present to his wife, Becky, whom he was in the process of divorcing.
 Guthrie's spliced-together duet version first aired on WAKY on May 24, 1978.

+This was not Guthrie's first foray into combining recordings, however.
+When he was the program director at KTFM (FM), San Antonio, TX, he had spliced together verses from both the English and Spanish versions of Captain & Tennille's "Love Will Keep Us Together" and America's "Sister Golden Hair" in an effort to enhance the uniqueness of KTFM and its sister station KTSA (AM).

 As the real-life story behind the song unfolded, it triggered a media buzz worldwide, from Good Morning America and People magazine to the BBC.
 Meanwhile, a different version was prepared by Chicago's WGN radio personality Roy Leonard and producer Peter Marino.
 Streisand's album was placed on one turntable and Diamond's on another, and the recording was mixed 'live'.
 They began with Streisand singing and Diamond's vocal followed.
 Streisand and Diamond repeated the same lyrics back and forth to each other—there weren't any edits, and the recording was mixed in one take.
 The Roy Leonard Show version became so popular that years after Columbia Records released their official duet, listeners continued to call in requesting to hear the WGN version.

-Radio personalities Jack Hood and Gene Kruszewski of WJR-AM/Detroit also created a duet version of the song, which was a local and regional hit and helped escalate the song's novelty.
+Radio personalities Jack Hood and Gene Kruszewski of WJR (AM)/Detroit also created a duet version of the song, which was a local and regional hit and helped escalate the song's novelty.